kubesphere/website/content/en/docs/toolbox/log-query.md

 ![pod-details-page](/images/docs/toolbox/log-query/pod-details-page.png)

-The following figure shows the container detail page.
-You can click **Terminal** on the upper-left corner to open the terminal and debug the container.
+The following figure shows the container details page.
+You can click **Terminal** in the upper-left corner to open the terminal and debug the container.

 ![container-detail-page](/images/docs/toolbox/log-query/container-detail-page.png)